TedHusted/awake/awake.md/awake.md

 “It’s been three days.
 All you have is blurs on a security reel?”

-Park pursed her lips.
-She tilts her head in response to the Lieutenant’s question.
+Park and Tate are standing just inside the doorway to the Lieutenant’s office.
+Park purses her lips and tilts her head in response to the Lieutenant’s rhetoric question.

 “And thanks to your stunt with the FBI last week, the captain is wondering why we are investigating wheelchairs.
 She asked if we have surplus resources.”